ricmmartins/highly-available-scalable-wordpress-azure/README.md

    --private-dns-zone $privateDNSZoneNameDatabase \
    --zone-name mysql
 ```
-# Create a firewall rule on Azure Database for MySQL to allow create the database from AZ CLI
+# Create a firewall rule on Azure Database for MySQL
+This will allow connect on Azure Database from AZ CLI to create the database
 ```
 az mysql server firewall-rule create --resource-group $resourceGroupName --server $mysqlServerName --name "AllowAll" --start-ip-address 0.0.0.0 --end-ip-address 0.0.0.0
 ```